symbol-os/symbol-os-promo/README.md

 ## Philosophy

-In a world where the majority chases beautiful but complex graphical interfaces, a **small oasis of simplicity and minimalism** arise.
+In a world where the majority chases beautiful but complex graphical interfaces, a **small oasis of simplicity and minimalism** arises.

 No graphical user interface, only text mode.
 No millions of colors, only a monochrome tint.
 Following this setup, the **balanced structure** emerges behind.